-Herbarium Croaticum (ZA) collection was founded in 1880 (although the oldest specimens date back to 1820), and it is the oldest and largest herbarium in the Republic of Croatia.
+Herbarium Croaticum (ZA) collection was founded in 1880 (although the oldest specimens date back to 1820), and nowadays represents the oldest and largest herbarium in Croatia.
 Historically, this collection represents continuous botanical activity since the times of Illyrian revival when, even before the founding of the National Museum in Zagreb in 1846, a substantial quantity of botanical material was already collected, based on the herbarium of Josip Host.
 After the founding of the National Museum, this botanical collection was supplemented by the herbarium of Hugo von Klinggräff, later to be expanded by collections of numerous researchers: most noteworthy being Josip Schlosser, Ljudevit Vukotinović, Mato Vodopić, Franz Petter, Antun Pavić, Slavoljub Wormastiný, Augustin Grubišić, Matija Botteri, Ana Maria Smith, Elise Braig, Maria de Cattani, and Josip Pančić.